townsquad/tsq-gallery/projects/tsq-gallery/README.md

 - **containerClass** - Override the class of the container for each file of the Preview.
 The class should either have `::ng-deep` (not recommended) or be global.
 - **imagePreviewTemplate** - Override the inner content for image type files on the Preview.
 Check `TSqGalleryListItemTemplateRefContext` for variables access.
 - **pdfPreviewTemplate** - Override the inner content for pdf type files on the Preview.
 This can be used if you want to hide the file.
 Check `TSqGalleryListItemTemplateRefContext` for variables access.
-- **hasMiniPreviews** - Toggle display the Preview or a single access action buttom.
+- **hasMiniPreviews** - Toggle display the Preview or a single access action button.
 Override `imagePreviewTemplate` to edit it in case of `false`.
 - **backdropClickClose** - Toggle action of closing the backdrop of the Viewer.
 - **displayNavigation** - Toggle the navigation actions buttons at the Viewer.
 - **displayNavigationIndex** - Toggle display the image index count at the top of the Viewer.